KxSystems/docs/docs/ref/value.md

 3
 ```

-The string form can be useful as a kind of ‘prepared statement’ from the Java client API since the Java serializer doesn’t support lambdas and verbs.
+The string form can be useful as a kind of ‘prepared statement’ from the Java client API since the Java serializer doesn’t support lambdas and keywords.

 !!! note "`value` and `get`"